Cohort Strategic Review Group

 Outlines should be prepared following the MRC Cohort Outline Application Template and should be no more than 6 pages of A4 in length.
 Outline applications should be submitted via email to email@example.com by 4pm on the day of the submission deadline.

-Outline submission deadlines are 16:00 on the following dates:
+Outline submission deadline is 16:00 on the following dates:

 For details of submission deadlines and meeting dates for Research Boards please see the Research Board submission deadlines page.